sumeet-automation/selenium-java-interview/README.md

 42. Write a program to find all the permutations of a String.
 String will not contain any duplicates.
 Eg. I/P “xyz”, O/P->”xyz”,”yzx”, ”zxy”,”xzy”,”yxz”,”zyx”.
 43. Write a program to remove all the white spaces in a string.
 44. Given a string "ABCBCBAABCB", count the occurrence of “BCB”
+57. Write a program to reverse a string reserving the spaces.
+    Eg. input --> "Hello, My name is Sumeet" output --> "teemuS si eman yM ,olleH"
+56. Given a string, does "xyz" appear in the middle of the string?
+To define middle, we'll say that the number of chars to the left and right of the "xyz" must differ by at most one. xyzMiddle("AAxyzBB") → true xyzMiddle("AxyzBB") → true xyzMiddle("AxyzBBB") → false xyzMiddle("ABBxyzB") → false

 ## Collections
 45. Write a program to convert a list to an array.
 46. Write a program that defines a person class with attributes firstName, lastName, and age.
-Given a list of 10 persons (List<Person>), sort the list by implementing the Comparable interface by age.
+Given a list of 10 persons (List<others.Person>), sort the list by implementing the Comparable interface by age.
 47. Write a program that defines a person class with attributes firstName, lastName, and age.
-Given a list of 10 persons (List<Person>), sort the list by implementing the Comparator interface by firstName.
+Given a list of 10 persons (List<others.Person>), sort the list by implementing the Comparator interface by firstName.
 48. Write a program that defines a person class with attributes firstName, lastName, and age.
 Given a map grouped by age.
 49. How to reverse an ArrayList in java.
 50. Given a list, how would you convert it to an unmodifiable list.